HakinCodes/extension-activity-logger/README.md

 This project aims to build a webextension for Firefox browser, that can track other Web extension in the browser

-For contribution guiline please have a look [here](CONTRIBUTION.md)
+For contribution guideline please have a look [here](CONTRIBUTION.md)

 ## Resources from Mozilla Developer Network to know more about how extension are made and functions: